8 Mobile Marketing Strategies to Help Your Business Grow

 Sites such as Yelp for Business or Bing Places for Business are key components in finding new customers and getting your name heard.
 Make sure your email, phone number, address, among others are up to date.

 Don’t be afraid to get creative with your content.
 Be smart with your posts, including your phrasing of captions.
 Also, make sure you use engaging videos and images.
+YouTube videos are the best way to get started.
 Sell your brand in the best way you know-how, and also learn how to tag properly to increase engagement and get your posts shared.

 #5 Optimize your email marketing campaigns for mobile

 Email marketing isn’t just for desktops.
 You should optimize your emails for mobile, too.
-According to Litmus, 42% of all emails are being opened on mobile devices.
+According to Litmus, unless your emails go to spam, 42% of all emails are being opened on mobile devices.
 So, make sure that your email formatting is mobile-friendly.

 Pay special attention to email headers and subject lines.
 This is your first (and sometimes only) opportunity to make a potential customer open your email.